keramics/keramics/docs/formats/src/ntfs.md

 #### Long and short (file) name

 In Windows terminology the name of a file (or directory) can either be short or long.
-The short name is an equivalent of the filename in the (DOS) 8.3 format.
+The short name is an equivalent of the file name in the (DOS) 8.3 format.
 The long name is actual the (full) name of the file.
 The term long refers to the aspect that the name is longer than the short variant.
 Because most documentation refer to the (full) name as the long name, for clarity sake so